| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 imposed by the Court rather than by agreement, cannot last for more than

-c.
+ten years, although extensions can be ordered where justified. c.
 Sometimes a part of the support payments are termed

 “spousal maintenance” by agreement, because such payments are taxed